 - For SEO success write interesting, unique content.

 - To engage your website visitors write interesting and unique content.

-For assistance on SEO as a business tool contact a professional company or spend about 4 years learning the subject.
-Don’t be fooled into thinking it is either cheap or quick, but be assured that it can and does work, over time.
+For assistance on SEO as a business tool contact a professional company or spend about 5 years learning the subject.
+Don’t be fooled into thinking it is either cheap or quick, but be assured that it can and does work.